stackitcloud/terraform-provider-stackit/docs/resources/affinity_group.md

   }
   ```
   Policies
-  hard-affinity- All instances/servers launched in this group will be hosted on the same compute node.hard-anti-affinity- All instances/servers launched in this group will be
+  hard-affinity- All servers launched in this group will be hosted on the same compute node.hard-anti-affinity- All servers launched in this group will be
-  hosted on different compute nodes.soft-affinity- All instances/servers launched in this group will be hosted
+  hosted on different compute nodes.soft-affinity- All servers launched in this group will be hosted
-  on the same compute node if possible, but if not possible they still will be scheduled instead of failure.soft-anti-affinity- All instances/servers launched in this group will be
-  hosted on different compute nodes if possible, but if not possible they
+  on the same compute node if possible, but if not possible they still will be scheduled instead of failure.soft-anti-affinity- All servers launched in this group will be hosted on different compute nodes if possible,
-  still will be scheduled instead of failure.
+  but if not possible they still will be scheduled instead of failure.
   ~> This resource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our guide https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources for how to opt-in to use beta resources.
 ---